Ischia Campania, Italy Travel Guide

 Ischia's diverse landscapes offer plenty for pedestrians and cyclists.

-Ischia's terrain and narrow sidewalks make mobility challenging for some.
+Ischia's terrain and narrow sidewalks make mobility challenging for particular.

 Public buses may not be fully accessible for mobility needs.

-Newer hotels and attractions offer better accessibility features.
+Modern hotels and attractions have better accessibility features.

 Consider your planned itinerary, the season of your visit, and your personal needs to create a suitable transport approach.
 Many items are available for purchase on the island, especially in Ischia Porto and Forio.